Border Patrol Program Raises Due Process Concerns

 On one recent typical day, Federal Magistrate Judge Karen Molzen's courtroom in Las Cruces was packed with 45 defendants.
-And she has to figure out how to fit them in the courtroom, suggesting the jury box as possible space.
+She had to figure out how to fit them in the courtroom, suggesting the jury box as possible space.

-Throughout the two-hour proceeding, men and women caught crossing the border illegally shuffle into the seats, wearing handcuffs and leg shackles.
-And the same clothes they've had on since they were caught.
+Throughout the two-hour proceeding, men and women caught crossing the border illegally shuffled into the seats, wearing handcuffs and leg shackles -- and the same clothes they've had on since they were caught.

-The defendants have earphones so they can hear a court interpreter repeat the judge's words in Spanish.
+The defendants had earphones so they can hear a court interpreter repeat the judge's words in Spanish.

-Molzen tells them, "The charge you will be pleading guilty to alleges that you illegally entered the United States at a place not designated for immigration purposes."
+Molzen told them, "The charge you will be pleading guilty to alleges that you illegally entered the United States at a place not designated for immigration purposes."

-The charge is a misdemeanor.
-The maximum penalty is a fine and six months in prison.
-In groups of five to seven, Molzen asks the defendants a series of questions, including: Have you been told your rights?
+The charge was a misdemeanor.
+The maximum penalty was a fine and six months in prison.
+In groups of five to seven, Molzen asked the defendants a series of questions, including: Have you been told your rights?
 Have you had enough time to talk with your lawyer?
 Is anyone pressuring you?

-The defendants all plead in Spanish: "Culpable."
+The defendants all pleaded in Spanish: "Culpable."
 "Guilty."

 If anyone wanted to fight the charge, they'd spend at least a month in jail waiting for a trial.
-Molzen sentences the defendants to time already served — six to ten days from when they were caught.
-Everyone now has a criminal record.
-And the judge gives them a stern warning that they face a longer sentence if they're caught again.
+Molzen sentenced the defendants to time already served -- six to 10 days from when they were caught.
+Everyone now had a criminal record.
+And the judge gave them a stern warning that they'll face a longer sentence if caught again.

-She does recommend that two people not be deported because they have family in the United States legally.
-She tells the rest: "You will be deported from the United States and with that deportation and this criminal conviction it will be difficult or impossible for you to enter the United States lawfully in the future."
+She did recommend that two people not be deported because they had family in the United States legally.
+She told the rest: "You will be deported from the United States, and with that deportation and this criminal conviction, it will be difficult or impossible for you to enter the United States lawfully in the future."

 This daily, systematic mass sentencing under Operation Streamline is unlike anything in U.S. judicial history.